Tax guide

 Mistakes to avoid

-• Using ITR-1 because salary is present.
+• Defaulting to ITR-1 simply because salary income is present.

-The most expensive mistake is often choosing the wrong route.
-A revised return, rectification request, AIS feedback, ITR-U, demand payment, grievance, and notice reply solve different problems.
-Do not use one route just because it is visible on the portal.
+The costliest mistake is usually choosing the wrong correction route after the fact.
+A revised return, a rectification request, AIS feedback, ITR-U, a demand payment, a grievance, and a notice reply each address different problems.
+Do not reach for whichever option is most visible on the portal — match the route to the document and the statutory window in front of you.

 Reviewer handoff note

-Keep the final note with the computation, acknowledgement, source downloads, and proof folder.
-If a mismatch is noticed later, this note becomes the quickest map back to the filing decision.
+Keep the note with the computation, acknowledgement, source downloads, and proof folder.
+If a mismatch surfaces later, the note is your fastest map back to the original filing decision.
+Add the filing date, document download date, and reviewer initials so the source trail stays clear even if the portal data changes.

 When to wait before filing